DeepRegNet/DeepReg/README.md

 ## Setup

-The easiest way to install the python environment is with Miniconda/Anaconda.
+The dependencies for this package are managed by `pip`.
-- Use `conda create --name deepreg python=3.7 tensorflow-gpu=2.2` to setup the latest gpu-support with tf.
+- Create a new virtual environment using Anaconda/Miniconda by calling the command `conda create --name deepreg python=3.7 tensorflow-gpu=2.2` to setup the latest gpu-support with Tensorflow.
-- Use `pip install -r requirements.txt` to install the rest requirements
-- Use `pip install -e .` to install the package
+- Call `pip install -e .` in the within the Deepreg folder to install the package in the virtual environment.
+All necessary requirements for development and/or usage will be automatically installed.

 ## Demo